List of characters in the Breaking Bad franchise: Kevin Wachtell

 Kevin Wachtell (portrayed by Rex Linn) is the CEO of Mesa Verde Bank.
 He took over the bank from his father Don in the early 2000s and presides over its expansion into a large regional institution.
 Kim uses her acquaintanceship with Mesa Verde's counsel Paige to secure Mesa Verde as a client for Hamlin, Hamlin and McGill.
 When Kim leaves HHM, Kevin agrees that Mesa Verde will be a client of her new practice, but Chuck succeeds at winning them back.
 Jimmy's sabotage of Chuck's Mesa Verde work causes Kevin to take the bank's business back to Kim.
-Kim later uses her relationship with Kevin to become a partner at Schweikart & Cokely and lead the firm's new banking division.
+Kim later uses her relationship with Kevin to become a partner at Schweikart & Cokely (S&C) and lead the firm's new banking division.
 Kevin's stubborn refusal to accept Kim's advice on handling the eviction of Everett Acker causes Kim to turn the Mesa Verde account over to S&C and leave the firm to concentrate on pro bono criminal defense work she finds more interesting than banking law.

 Fred Whalen

 Fred Whalen (portrayed by James Austin Johnson) is an employee of Albuquerque TravelWire, a wire transfer agency.
 Mike Ehrmantraut questions Fred about Werner Ziegler's whereabouts in "Winner".
 Fred is initially hesitant, but after Mike claims Werner is his missing brother-in-law and has early-stage dementia and diabetes, Fred reveals that Werner made phone calls at TravelWire and left using a car service.
 Fred also lets Mike review CCTV footage in hopes of learning Werner's destination.

 Lalo Salamanca later visits TravelWire and asks similar questions about Werner.
 Fred becomes suspicious and declines to cooperate.
 After Fred suggests that Lalo call the police, TravelWire gets a call.
 When Fred finishes the call, he sees that Lalo is no longer in the store's lobby.
 Just as Fred notices a loose ceiling panel inside his locked booth, Lalo drops in and trains a gun on him.
 Lalo examines the footage, murders Fred, and burns down the TravelWire to destroy the evidence.

 In "Wexler v.
 Goodman", Mike works under an assumed name to persuade a witness who was outside TravelWire to identify Lalo's car to the Albuquerque police and Lalo is arrested under an alias.
 A police report reveals that Lalo had bludgeoned Fred to death, resulting in a skull fracture.
 In "JMM", Gus wants Lalo released, so he has Mike provide Saul details of the actions that led to Lalo's arrest.
-Fred's family attends the bail hearing, at which Saul accuses the police of witness tampering, evidence that results in the judge granting bail.
+Fred's family attends the bail hearing, at which Saul accuses the police of witness tampering, evidence that results in the judge granting bail to Lalo.